 The band 8 750–8 850 MHz is extensively used for airborne Doppler radar and ground mapping radar.
 These systems are used to determine ground speed, drift and distance travelled as well as ground mapping.
 The use of these radar systems is expected to continue for the long term.
 The band 8 750–8 850 MHz is shared with the radiolocation service and the maritime radionavigation service.

-AVIATION USE: Footnote 5.470.
+AVIATION USE: No. 5.470.

 Airborne Doppler navigation systems are widely used for specialized applications such as continuous determination of ground speed and drift angle information of an aircraft with respect to the ground.
 The information is derived by measuring the Doppler shift of signals transmitted from the aircraft in several narrow beams pointed towards the surface, backscattered by the surface and received by the Doppler radar receiver.